envisioning/vocab/src/content/articles/adapter-layer.md

 ---
 generality:
 - 0.7
 - 0.675
 - 0.65
 - 0.625
 - 0.6
 - 0.575
 - 0.55
 slug: adapter-layer
 summary: Neural network layer used to enable transfer learning by adding small, trainable modules to a pre-trained model, allowing it to adapt to new tasks with minimal additional training.
 title: Adapter Layer
+year_origin: 2019
 ---

 Adapter layers are specialized components in neural networks that facilitate the fine-tuning of pre-trained models for new tasks.
 These layers are typically small and introduced between existing layers of a pre-trained model, allowing the model to adapt to new data with only a few additional parameters to train.
 The primary advantage of adapter layers is their efficiency; they allow the reuse of large pre-trained models without the need for extensive retraining or significant computational resources.
 Adapter layers work by learning task-specific adjustments while keeping the original model's weights mostly unchanged, which helps in maintaining the benefits of the pre-trained features and reduces the risk of overfitting.